rjbultitude/theconditionalorchestra/README.md

 ### Production

 Styles and scripts will be processed and minified.
-Modernizr will be custom built based on features used in the Sass and JavaScript.

 *Run (in this directory):*